amkram/shusher/usher-port/README.md

 This directory contains modifications and build scripts to compile UShER to WebAssembly.
 All of the below steps are performed in `installUbuntuWeb.sh`.
 See <a href="../README.md">here</a> for details on compiling UShER to WebAssembly.

+Most files in this repository are auto-update upon changes to the main UShER code base. `installUbuntuWeb.sh` the steps necessary to compile UShER to WebAssembly.

 ## Source code changes
 - line `path = boost::filesystem::canonical(outdir);` removed from `usher.cpp`